evilsoft/crocks/docs/src/pages/docs/crocks/Result.md

 )

 safeShout(45)
-//=> Err "45 is not a valid string"
+//=> Err "The value given is not a valid string"

 safeShout('Hey there!')
 //=> Ok "HEY THERE!"